Hakim0007/E-commerce-Website/README.md

-# PHP CMS Project Setup Guide
+# E-commerce-Website Project Setup Guide

 This guide will walk you through setting up the PHP CMS project on your local machine using XAMPP.